aaronangle/Git_Twitter/README.md

 ## Next Steps

-I plan on creating Git_Tweeter with React Native and publishing it to the Google Play Store.
+~~I plan on creating Git_Tweeter with React Native and publishing it to the Google Play Store~~.
+Git_Tweeter is now available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.ang.gittweeter).